LoganBresnahan/meow/README.md

 <br>

 ## Update
 By default, Meow is configured to run a silent update check that will prompt you if there is an update available after Meow terminates.
-This is configurable and is explained more in the <a href=meow-config-template.txt>meow-config-template.txt</a> file.
+This is configurable in your `meow-config.txt` file.
 If you would like to check for an update manually, run the update command.

 ```sh
 meow update
 ```